-The student must sign the roll at each class hour.
-Failure to sign will count as an absence for that unsigned hour.
+The student may be required to sign the roll at each class hour depending on the course.
 It is not the instructor's responsibility to be sure each student signs the roll.
 Do not sign for any other student.
 Signing for another student or signing for a time not in class is considered falsifying a class roll.
 Both students will be subject to disciplinary action, reduction of class hours will be accounted for (refer to the Attendance Policy and Forsyth Tech Code of Conduct rule #9 in the Forsyth Tech Catalog).